Couple injured in passenger cart crash at MIA terminal shares ordeal

 The couple said they plan to hire an attorney.

-7News has learned American Airlines operated the passenger cart.
+7News has learned American Airlines operates the passenger cart.
 The airline did not immediately respond to a request for comment.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.